Bisao/HarvestQuest2/replit.md

 - **Faca confirmed in Tools category** - Equipment properly categorized
 - **Inventory/Storage transfers working** - Items can be moved between inventory and storage seamlessly
 - **Consumables system functional** - Food items can be consumed from both inventory and storage
-- **Fixed Barbante as Material** - Moved from equipment to resources for proper crafting material categorization
+- **Removed Energy System** - Game now uses only hunger and thirst mechanics for expedition requirements
+- **Simplified Resources** - Removed pelo, ossos, barbante, and conchas from game for cleaner resource management
+- **Updated Animal Processing** - Animals now only yield carne and couro (meat and leather)
-- **Enhanced Crafting System** - Now properly handles both resources and equipment outputs, uses materials from storage
+- **Enhanced Crafting System** - Recipes now use fibra instead of barbante for simpler material requirements
 - Updated biome level requirements: Floresta (1), Deserto (20), Montanha (50), Oceano (75)
 - Reset player to start at level 1 with no items or resources for proper game progression
 - Fixed all TypeScript and CSS errors for production-ready code